Multi types and reasonable space: The closure-type system

-Rules $\tymany$ and $\tynone$ is where multi-sets are introduced on the right.
-In order to explain the index on the introduced multi-set, let us first consider $\tynone$.
-The idea is that $\tm$ shall be paired by the machine with an environment $\lenv$ as to form a closure $\clos = (\tm,\lenv)$.
+Multi-sets are introduced on the right with rules $\tymany$ and $\tynone$.
+To explain the index on the introduced multi-set, let us first consider $\tynone$.
+The idea is that $\tm$ shall be paired by the machine with an environment $\lenv$ to form a closure $\clos = (\tm,\lenv)$.
 By the invariant of the machine (\reflemma{spkam-invariants}), $\dom\lenv$ is exactly $\fv\tm$, that is, $\lenv$ contains a closure for each variable $\var$ in $\fv\tm$.
 Now, each such closure shall have size $k_{\var}$, where $k_{\var}$ is the index given to $\emmset$ by the dry context $\tye$.
 Therefore, $1+\size\tye$ shall correspond to $1+\size\lenv$, which is exactly the size of $\clos$.

 For $\tymany$, the reasoning is analogous.
 Let us explain a point about the quantity $\size{\uplus_{i=1}^n\tye_i}$ in its conclusion.
 An invariant (forthcoming \reflemma{tye-invariant}) shall guarantee that $\dom\tye = \fv\tm$, whenever $\tjudg{\tye}{\tm}{\linty}$.
 Then in $\tymany$, the type contexts $\tye_{i}$ have all the same domain, and by the summable hypothesis, they all give the same index $k$ to the (potentially different) multi-sets $\tye_{i}(\var)$ for a same variable $\var$.
 Thus the various $\size{\tye_j}$ all coincide (for $j\in\set{1,\ldots,n}$) and also coincide with the quantity $\size{\uplus_{i=1}^n\tye_i}$ (so one could have as well decorated the conclusion of $\tymany$ with the index $\size{\tye_1}$ rather than $\size{\uplus_{i=1}^n\tye_i}$, as they coincide).